-The AWARE program is a 15-30 day alternative learning program, housed at the Long-Term Alternative to Suspension Center for first-time fighters who have qualified and received due process following the incident.
+The AWARE program is a 15-day alternative learning program, housed at the Right Choices Program for first-time fighters who have qualified and received due process following the incident.
+Transportation will be provided when a bus route is established after the student begins attending the program.
+Course offerings at the AWARE program are not as inclusive as those in the students' home schools.